realworldocaml/book/en/files-modules-and-programs.md

 can consider alternative (and more efficient) implementations once we have a clear interface to program against.

-We'll start by creating a file, `counter.ml` that contains the logic for maintaining the association list used to represent the frequency counts.
+We'll start by creating a file, `counter.ml`, that contains the logic for maintaining the association list used to represent the frequency counts.
 The key function, called `touch`, bumps the frequency count of a given line by one.